 Category B, in respect of a private consulting practice in engineering, shall mean a person with over 10 years of experience who acts as partner, a sole proprietor, a director, or a member who, jointly or severally with other partners, co-directors or co-members, bears the risks of the business, or a person that takes responsibility for the projects and related liabilities of such practice and where his/her level of expertise and relevant experience is commensurate with the position, performs work of a conceptual nature in engineering design and development, provides strategic guidance in planning and executing a project and/or carries responsibility for quality management pertaining to a project.

-Category C, in respect of a private consulting practice in engineering, shall mean all salaried professional staff with adequate expertise (in the range of 3 to 15 years) and relevant experience performing work of an engineering nature and who carry the direct technical responsibility for one or more specific activities related to a project.
+Category C, in respect of a private consulting practice in engineering, shall mean all salaried professional staff who are registered as such in terms of applicable Acts and with adequate expertise (in the range of 3 to 15 years) and relevant experience performing work of an engineering nature and who carry the direct technical responsibility for one or more specific activities related to a project.
 A person referred to in Category B may also fall in this category if such person performs work of an engineering nature at this level.

 Category D, in respect of a private consulting practice in engineering, shall mean all other salaried technical staff with adequate expertise and relevant experience performing work of an engineering nature with direction and control provided by any person contemplated in categories A, B or C.